 My snowflake SVG bundle includes three different snowflake designs.
 Each design has three versions: one to make an ornament, the second to make snowflakes that you can use for table decor and the third you can use to make a snowflake garland.

-PLEASE NOTE: I have added a second version of one of the snowflake designs to the SVG bundle.
+UPDATE DECEMBER 2018: I have added a second version of one of the snowflake designs to the SVG bundle.
 You will see this file as “Snowflake 1 Version B”.
 I was finding that the “hooks” in the design was getting caught in the string when I made garlands out of them.
 Not a big deal but if you’re making many of these garlands you don’t want to be constantly untangling them!

 Here’s what you’ll need for this project: